sdupadhyay/sdupadhyay/README.md

    - 🌍 I am from Una,Gujarat.
    - 🌱 I’m currently looking for an opportunity as a Full Stack Web developer.
    - 🔭 I’m currently learning React and practicing Data Structure and Algorithm.
-   - 😎 I love to solve puzzles and listen to music.
+   - 😎 I love to play cricket and listen to music.
   - 💬 You can reach me at sumit.upadhyay108@gmail.com.
   - ❤️ You can find my work on my [Portfolio](https://sumit-upadhyay-portfolio-website.netlify.app/)